 Students have options as they prepare to live independently while beginning their career or college education.
 MICC students live on campus with staff support and take classes within their program that focus on independent living, social and emotional well-being, and career advancement.

-Thames at Mitchell College (Thames, CT)
+*Thames at Mitchell College (New London, CT)

 Students accepted to Thames experience a one-year transition program in which they work toward 15 hours of college credit and become matriculated Mitchell College students upon completion of the program.
 Thames provides, social, executive function, and academic support for its students.

-Two and Four-year university programs designed for students with learning disabilities
+College programs designed for students with learning disabilities

 *Beacon College (Leesburg, FL)